 Required by statute (Part EE, Subpart H of Chapter 56 of the Laws of 2015).

 Proposed Handling

-This item will come before the P-12 Education Committee for recommendation and the Full Board for adoption as an emergency action at the October 2015 Regents meeting.
-A statement of the facts and circumstances which necessitate emergency action is attached.
+The proposed amendment is being presented to the Full Board for adoption as an emergency action at the December 2015 Regents meeting.
+A Statement of the Facts and Circumstances Which Necessitate Emergency Action is attached.

 Procedural History